fopina/erDNA/YOUROWN.md

 Now the addon repositories you make should mimic [erDNA-hello](https://github.com/fopina/erDNA-hello/) repository.

 * Enable Travis-CI for it
+* Get your Travis API Key and add it to Travis-CI secret environment variables, naming it `API_TRAVIS_TOKEN`
 * Modify `.travis.yml` with your GitHub Kodi repository API endpoint and addon package name

 ### Flow